powhound4/RedwoodCrystals/src/products/Orange_Selenite.md

 ---
 price: 5
 name: Orange Selenite
-description: 'Orange Selenite is very grounding and aids in removing negativity.
-Perfect to place anywhere in your home especially in the corner of a room. '
+description: "Orange Selenite is very grounding and aids in removing negativity.
+Perfect to place anywhere in your home especially in the corner of a room. \n\n*One raw orange selenite piece included*"
 image: "/uploads/orangeselenite.jpeg"
 tags:
 - selenite